Geography

 Geography - Sixth Form

-Overall Geography at LRGS offers students a wealth of opportunities to further their knowledge and understanding in a changing world.
-Through a combination of stimulating teaching, fieldwork, and encouragement to enjoy the subject, it is hoped that students find geography at LRGS rewarding.
+Overall, A-Level Geography at LRGS offer students a wealth of opportunities to further their knowledge and understanding in a changing world.
+Through a combination of stimulating teaching, fieldwork, and encouragement to enjoy the subject, it is hoped that students will find Geography at LRGS rewarding.